 The hotline allows citizens to report litter conditions such as commercial or residential litter, illegal dumping, debris in a canal and general litter in the City of Port St. Lucie.

 Held yearly in April to coincide with national Earth Day celebrations, this event has become a tradition in Port St. Lucie, attracting several hundred people every year who want to make an effort to reduce litter in public areas and improve the natural environment of the city.
-Volunteers are transported from the Public Works compound to various public areas for clean-up.
+Volunteers are transported from City Hall to various public areas for clean-up.

 To find out when the next Clean-up Day will be held, go to the meetings and special events page.